cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 documented using two `@param` tags and a `@return` tag.

-In this tutorial, you will see Javadoc comments in action, write your own, and learn how to generate and host the corresponding API documentation website on Nike.
+In this tutorial, you will see Javadoc comments in action, write your own, and learn how to generate and host the corresponding API documentation website on Odin.

 ### Getting Started

-The steps in this tutorial assume that you are logged into the Nike server.
+The steps in this tutorial assume that you are logged into the Odin server.

 1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory